Moe-Salim91156/42_Repo/README.md

-Here’s a README for your GitHub repository:

----

-# 42 Repo
+# My Personal 42 Repo

 This repository contains my projects from the 42 programming curriculum.
 Each project demonstrates my growth in software development, algorithm design, and problem-solving, adhering to the rigorous coding standards of 42.